Physics Bugs #9

 TODO: split concavities into multiple submeshes

 Bug 2 identified as physics mesh faces consisting of vertices which don't lie precisely on the face.
 To fix: generate mesh vertices with half precision and limit the number of vertices per face to 3.
+Use bnum [u8;N] update to make this great.
 WIP branches are [`max-area-triangulation`](https://git.itzana.me/StrafesNET/strafe-project/commits/branch/max-area-triangulation/) and [`physics-bug2`](https://git.itzana.me/StrafesNET/strafe-project/commits/branch/physics-bug2/) TODO: split concavities into multiple submeshes

 Author